Tag Archives: papyri

 More Fragments From the Catechetical Orations of St. Cyril of Jerusalem in Coptic

-In 1974, Prof. Tito Orlandi published in a volume a series of Coptic literary papyri in the collection of the Austrian National Library in Vienna.[1]
-His publication revealed the existence of several previously unknown Coptic translations from Patristic literature.
+In 1974, Tito Orlandi published a volume containing some of the Coptic literary papyri in the collection of the Austrian National Library in Vienna.[1]
+His publication revealed the existence of several previously unknown Coptic versions of Greek Patristic works.
 Equally … Continue reading

 Posted in Cyril of Jerusalem, Patristics | Tagged , , , , , , , , , , , | 1 Comment